 - Hernia: The growing uterus might push the stomach through the opening in the diaphragm called hiatus.
 This condition is known as hiatal hernia.
 This may severely constrict or block the food pipe, causing severe heartburn (5).

-- Other causes: Other risk factors that might be associated with heartburn in pregnancy include smoking, alcohol intake, being overweight, sudden changes in diet, lying down soon after eating, and a history of indigestion or heartburn before pregnancy (6).
+- Other causes: Other risk factors that might be associated with heartburn in pregnancy include smoking, alcohol intake, being overweight, sudden changes in diet, lying down soon after eating, stress, and a history of indigestion or heartburn before pregnancy (6).

 What Are The Symptoms Of Heartburn During Pregnancy?